slsu0424/slsu0424.github.io/_posts/2023-10-24-chat-with-healthcare-data.md

 I downloaded the database (.csv files), and loaded the [ADMISSIONS]() table into Azure SQL DB.

 # Connect to Azure SQL DB
-We use to connect to Azure SQL DB via [pyodbc](https://pypi.org/project/pyodbc/).
-First, we need to get the Azure SQL DB connection string variables:
+We use python to connect to Azure SQL DB via [pyodbc](https://pypi.org/project/pyodbc/).
+First, get the Azure SQL DB connection string variables:

 ```python
 # odbc connection string